UPSC Subject List

 The IAS subjects as per the ics syllabus includes mostly all the subjects that we covered in school in the name of general studies.
 One has to study those and more.
-The IAS exam syllabus given by UPSC may appear simple on face value but requires a lot of study and understanding of each subject and its portions.
-The subjects in civil services are designed to judge you on your understanding of things around you as only and informed person can take informed decisions as a civil servant.
-IAS officers are policy makers and most of the services within the CS includes dealing with people and policies.
-It is with great deligence that subjects in the ias exam are chosen.
+The IAS exam syllabus given by UPSC may appear simple on face value but requires a lot of study and understanding of each compulsary and optional subject and its portions.
+The UPSC subjects in civil services are designed to judge you on your understanding of things around you as only an informed person can take informed decisions as a civil servant.
+IAS officers are policy makers and most of the services within the Civil Services include dealing with people and policies.
+It is with great deligence that ias subjects are chosen.

 It is designed to evaluate a persons' understanding of current affairs and tests their ability in short duration of time.
 The preliminary paper is a compulsory and qualifying paper.
 Aspirant must clear the prelims exam to qualify to the next stage of the exam called Mains Exam.
 The prelims exam has two papers General Studies Paper I and General Studies (CSAT) Paper II (qualifying in nature) carrying a maximum of 400 marks.